 Credits, 3 sem. hrs.
-Provides an opportunity for additional formal study and clinical practice in nursing.
+Prerequisite(s): Completion of NUR 305, NUR 375, NUR 378, NUR 381, NUR 382, NUR 383, NUR 386, NUR 390, NUR 393, NUR 396, NUR 398 (Semester 2 Nursing Courses) Provides an opportunity for additional formal study and clinical practice in nursing.
 Negotiations are made in clinical facilities for qualified preceptors to serve as role models for students.
+This course may be taken as a clinical elective OR externship.
+A posted clinical fee is also required.
 Fee: (Courses including clinical or lab components will have extra fees.)